 Jewish moms love Birthright Israel for thousands of reasons.
-They see the impact of the program on their children and now, 20 years since inception, many of our alumni are now moms!
+They see the impact of the program on their children, and now, 20 years since its inception, many of our alumni are now moms!
 So many had a life-changing experience on the trip.
-With more than 750,000 Birthright Israel alumni across the world, many Jewish children now have moms who are alumni.
+With more than 800,000 Birthright Israel alums across the world, many Jewish children now have moms who are alums.
 And, more than anything, the experiences stay with them forever – leaving an everlasting mark on the Jewish future.

 Moms who participated in the program show a newfound love for their Jewish identity and pass it on to their children.
 In fact, according to Brandeis University, 84% of participants who are parents are raising their children Jewish.

 What does this tell us?
 It tells us that because of Birthright Israel, the next generation will have strong ties to their own Jewish identity because of the work we’re doing for the current generation.
 More so, it is safe to say they will raise their children to uphold the same values, whether they were a mom when they went on the trip, like Sara Myer or became one after.
 “My son Jake was 18-months-old when my husband, David, and I went on a journey with Birthright Israel.
 We were the only parents on the trip, but this was something we knew we needed to do – both for ourselves and for our family,” said Sara.

 Outside of the immediate pride Birthright Israel participants gain for their people and homeland, their experience remains a constant factor in their lives.
 Many Jewish moms today can still remember that 3:00 AM wake up call to hike Masada or seeing the Western Wall for the first time.
 “I vividly remember so many moments of my trip, perhaps because I wanted them to remain etched in my memory so I could relive them over and over,” says Jenna Pfeffer, a 2009 Birthright Israel alumni.